 All carbohydrate foods are digested to produce glucose but they do so at different rates – some slow, some fast.
 The Glycemic Index or GI is a way of describing how a carbohydrate containing food affects blood glucose levels.
 Foods with a low GI raise blood glucose more slowly than foods with a high GI.
 Including at least three low GI foods throughout the day, ideally one at each meal, can help with blood glucose management.

-Not to forget Total Glycemic Load ,that means amount of prescribed ration for the day and per meals ,should not exceed.
+Not to forget Total Glycemic Load ,that means amount of prescribed ration in terms of quantity ,for the day and per meals ,should not exceed the prescribed limits.

 Facts about sugar

 Table sugar has a moderate GI similar to that of tropical fruits and whole meal bread.
 Therefore, a healthy eating plan for diabetes can include some sugar.
 However, it is still important to consider the nutritional value of the foods you eat.

 Added sugars in nutritious foods such as breakfast cereals or low fat dairy products are preferable to food or drinks such as sweets, candies, waffles, lollies and soft drinks, which contain little else other than kilojoules.
 Some sugar may also be used in cooking and many recipes can be modified to use less than the amount stated.
 Select recipes that are low in fat (particularly saturated fat) and contain some fibre.
 1/2 a teaspoon of sugar in cup of tea taken twice a day is OK!

 Juices increase Free Fatty Acids-so, eat full fruit with pulp-fibre !

 While it is no longer necessary to always use alternative sweeteners instead of sugar, there is still a place for artificially sweetened products, particularly those that may be consumed in large amounts such as cordials and soft drinks.